Stuart Margolin: Other

 Margolin wrote several songs for and with longtime friend and singer-songwriter Jerry Riopelle that have appeared on Riopelle's albums since 1967.
 Margolin was first associated with Riopelle's late 1960s band the Parade, co-writing many of their songs and playing percussion on various tracks.
 He and Riopelle (along with Shango member Tommy Reynolds) co-wrote Shango's 1969 Caribbean-flavored novelty record "Day After Day (It's Slippin' Away)", which hit No. 57 on the U.S. charts and No. 39 in Canada.

 Margolin had tracks he co-wrote covered by R. B. Greaves and Gary Lewis and the Playboys in 1968–69.
 Margolin's frequent songwriting partner Jerry Riopelle established a long-running solo career beginning in 1971; Riopelle released 8 albums between 1971 and 1982, every one of which contained at least one song (often more) written or co-written by Margolin.
 In turn, Margolin released a solo album in 1980, And the Angel Sings, which featured his interpretations of a number of Margolin and/or Riopelle compositions previously recorded by Riopelle.

 Starting in 2004, he was a regular participant in the theater program of the Chautauqua Institution.

-Personal life and death
+Personal life

 He married Patricia Dunne Martini in 1982.
-He had three stepchildren: actor Max Martini, costume designer Michelle Martini and editor/ producer/ director Christopher Martini.
+He had three stepchildren: actor Max Martini, costume designer Michelle Martini, and editor/producer/director Christopher Martini.

 He was the younger brother of Emmy-winning director/producer/writer Arnold Margolin, both of them lived in Lewisburg, West Virginia, and acted together there in a professional community theater production of Laughter on the 23rd Floor.

 Margolin had frequently been misidentified as the brother of actress Janet Margolin (1943–1993); the two were not related, although they appeared together as husband and wife in the pilot for the 1977 TV series Lanigan's Rabbi.

-Margolin, his wife and stepchildren lived on Salt Spring Island in British Columbia, Canada for twenty two years.
+For 22 years, Margolin, his wife and stepchildren lived on Salt Spring Island in British Columbia, Canada.

+Illness and death

-According to stepdaughter Michelle Martini, Margolin had been diagnosed with pancreatic cancer a decade earlier.
+According to stepdaughter Michelle Martini, Margolin had been diagnosed with pancreatic cancer in 2012.
 He died in Staunton, Virginia, on December 12, 2022.